Introduction to Camera Tracking

 In case you didn't hear, Blender recently came bundled with an awesome new feature called Blender Camera Tracking.
 This tutorial will give you a complete beginners introduction to what it is and how to start using it right now.

-Camera Tracking is a process which involves taking a video that has been filmed with a real live camera and tracking it’s motion so that 3d elements can be added to it.
+Camera Tracking is a process which involves taking a post that has been filmed with a real live camera and tracking it's motion so that 3d elements can be added to it.

 This process is used countless times throughout movies and tv shows to add special effects, backdrops, robots, you name it.
 A perfect example is the Transformers 3 trailer.
 Anytime there's a moving camera shot, and there's a cg element, camera tracking has been used.